-I think it helps to read quality literature, not necessary just books on how to write. you become more acquainted with various sentence structures/phrases/techniques/vocab/etc. I haven’t read a book ‘for fun’ in years though..posted over 2 years ago
+I think it helps to read quality literature, not necessary just books on how to write. you become more acquainted with various sentence structures/phrases/techniques/vocab/etc. I haven’t read a book ‘for fun’ in years though..posted about 3 years ago

 Even though I have always taken interest in reading well-written novels, I’m not confident with my writing skills either; mainly with both style and structure.
 Sometimes I have my boyfriend point out glitches from my writing, and I would do my best to fix them.

 I pretty much use my blog to practice and spew my artful words.
 I must admit, most of the time, I end up leaving structure out from my personal blog.
 I guess it might help if you meet up with professor from a writing department or attend to a writing workshop.
 I end up not doing so because I’m still trying to void my shyness.
 XD Don’t be like me.posted about 3 years ago